Annotating and Auditing the Safety Properties of Unsafe Rust: Experiments with The Rust Standard Library

+\paragraph{\uline{Issues Detected via State Exposure Checks}} We found one issue by Audit Rule \hyperref[rule3]{III}.
 Overall, there are 320 data structures, including 147 public ones and 173 private ones.
-Since Rust adopts modularized safety, we only need to consider the public data structures.
 Among them, 42 public data structures have unsafe constructors, and 15 of these allow literal constructors.
-By applying inference rules~\ref{infrule:constructor} and~\ref{elim:literal}, we identified that the struct \texttt{Pin<T>} exhibits a soundness issue related to allowing a literal constructor.
+By applying Audit Rule \hyperref[rule3]{III}, we identified that the struct \texttt{Pin<T>} exhibits a soundness issue related to allowing a literal constructor.
 In particular, the data structure has an unsafe constructor, \texttt{new\_unchecked(pointer: Ptr) -> Pin<Ptr>}, which accepts a pointer to some data of a type that may or may not implement the \texttt{Unpin} trait (a marker trait indicating that the data can be safely moved).
 The constructor requires callers to uphold the associated safety property, \textit{i.e.,} either the pointed object implementing \texttt{Unpin} or ensuring the pinned object is not moved afterward.
 However, the data structure contains only a single pointer field, which is public, thereby enabling the use of a literal constructor.
 As a result, it is possible to bypass the intended safety requirements through the literal constructor.

-We have reported the issue to the Rust community but it cannot be fixed easily at the current stage.
+We have reported the issue to the official Rust repository, but it remains unresolved and is therefore omitted from the table~\ref{tab:bugs}.
 The literal constructor remains enabled because it is required by the macro constructor \texttt{pin!}.
-Currently, two countermeasures have already been employed to mitigate misuse of the literal constructor.
-First, the pointer field is marked with \texttt{\#[doc(hidden)]} to hide it from Rustdoc and discourage direct access, although it remains publicly accessible if developers deliberately access it.
+Currently, two countermeasures have already been employed to mitigate the misuse of the literal constructor.
+First, the pointer field is marked with \texttt{\#[doc(hidden)]} to hide it from doc rendering and discourage direct access, although it remains publicly accessible if developers deliberately access it.
 Second, developers must enable the \texttt{unsafe\_pin\_internals} feature to use the literal constructor directly.
 However, these restrictions can still be bypassed through the macro constructor \texttt{pin!}.
-The issue also highlights the urgent need to establish a well-documented policy for ensuring API soundness.
-As the ecosystem continues to grow, relying on ad hoc safety handling techniques may increase the risk of subtle, hard-to-detect vulnerabilities.
+The issue also highlights the urgent need to establish a well-documented policy to ensure API soundness.
+As the ecosystem continues to grow, relying on ad hoc safety handling techniques can increase the risk of subtle, hard-to-detect vulnerabilities.